useblocks/sphinx-safety/tools/sphinx-needs/features.rst

          :author: John Doe
          :component: UI

-   .. error:: Invalid option used in a need
+   .. fault:: Invalid option used in a need
       :id: ER_SN_INVALID_OPTION

       If an option is not defined in the configuration, Sphinx-Needs will raise an error during the build process.

-   .. error:: Option value is not valid
+   .. fault:: Option value is not valid
       :id: ER_SN_INVALID_OPTION_VALUE

       If an option value does not match the expected format or type, Sphinx-Needs will raise an error during the build process.

-   .. error:: Option value is not allowed
+   .. fault:: Option value is not allowed
       :id: ER_SN_OPTION_NOT_ALLOWED

       If an option value is not allowed by the configuration, Sphinx-Needs will